brown-band/website/pages/scripts/1982-1983/fall/yale.md

 :sd[Band forms E.T.]

 No, not ET.
 These beings are far stranger.
 They make awful sounding noises and seem to on1y be able to understand the most primitive signals.
-Yes, it's the dread Yalians!
+Yes, it’s the dread Yalians!

 :sd[E.T. becomes M.T.]

-Turning from ET to MT, the cranial content of a typical Yalie, and turning from MT to MTV, the summer's cable television craze, the band is proud to present our newest and most realistic video tape ever.
+Turning from ET to MT, the cranial content of a typical Yalie, and turning from MT to MTV, the summer’s cable television craze, the band is proud to present our newest and most realistic video tape ever.

 :sd[M.T. becomes M.T.V.]